c-blake/bu/doc/tattr.md

  * underdot - ..The names after "under" refer to the
  * underdash - ..shape/style underneath the rendered
  * undercurl - ..text which can also have its own color.
+ * overline - text with a line above, opposed to underline

-These can be prefixed with '-' for the turn off esc sequence.
+These can be prefixed with '-' for the turn off esc sequence, including -fg and -bg for foreground & background colors.
+Use `tattr -- string` to pass a specifier beginning with a '-'.

 Rationale/Related Work
 ----------------------